Onward Towards Our Noble Deaths: Overview

 Shigeru Mizuki is a Japanese manga artist who is best known for his yōkai (Japanese folklore monsters)-themed manga, especially GeGeGe no Kitarō.
 Mizuki enjoyed writing about the monsters' histories, which a local woman related to him; however in 1942, at the age of 21, Mizuki was drafted into the Imperial Japanese Army.
 He was sent to Rabaul, a city on New Britain island in Papua New Guinea, where his comrades died and Mizuki lost his left arm.
 Based on these experiences, Mizuki wrote Onward Towards Our Noble Deaths, containing "90 percent fact".
 Fictionalizing himself as private Maruyama, Mizuki tells the story by combining drawings with photographs.
+Mizuki has described the work as a response to the “ghosts” of fallen soldiers, figures who animate his creative rage and compel him to document their experiences.

 Release

 Shigeru Mizuki wrote and illustrated Sōin Gyokusai Seyo!, which was first published in the August 1973 issue of Shūkan Gendai.
 In the same year, Kodansha released it in tankōbon format with the subtitle Sento Jōji Misaki Aika (聖ジョージ岬・哀歌).
 In July 1985, Holp Shuppan published the work, and Kodansha re-released it on June 15, 1995.
 Ohzora Publishing released the manga on August 9, 2007, as Ā Gyokusai: Mizuki Shigeru Senki Senshū (ああ玉砕～水木しげる戦記選集～), and on July 30, 2010, as Mizuki Shigeru no Senki Senshū (水木しげるの戦記選集).
 It was released under the konbini comic format by Shueisha on August 11, 2007, and on August 16, 2008.

-At the 2010 San Diego Comic-Con International, comic book publisher Drawn & Quarterly announced it had acquired the manga's publishing rights and would release it in North America under the title Onward Towards Our Noble Deaths.
+At the 2010 San Diego Comic-Con, comic book publisher Drawn & Quarterly announced it had acquired the manga's publishing rights and would release it in North America under the title Onward Towards Our Noble Deaths.
 The company released the manga in May 2011; it was the first manga by Mizuki published in English.
 The Drawn & Quarterly edition was 368 pages and had an introduction written by manga commentator Frederik L. Schodt, as well as an interview with Mizuki.
 The publisher chose the work because they thought it was "an excellent introduction" to Mizuki's work, and because "readers have knowledge of and thus can relate to on a certain level".